hsinyu-chen/PageMODLoaderV3/README.md

 javascript & css MOD loader from your local file, use any toolchain for MOD develop

 ## Getting Start
+# **you have to enable development mode in your extension page for this extension to work!**

 ### 1. create root folder for your MODs